umee-network/umee/docs/VALIDATOR.md

 ## Umeeversity

 Full documentation is hosted at [learning.ux.xyz](https://learning.ux.xyz).
-However it may not be up to date.
+However, it may not be up to date.

 ## Getting a Binary

-To run a validator you need 2 binaries: `umeed` and `price-feeder`.
+You need 2 binaries to run a validator: `umeed` and `price-feeder`.

 ### Umeed